1. You'd like to book a table

 Copy !req

-11. We've had orders for six meters
+11. We have orders for six meters

 Copy !req